 The candidates were collected using features 1-6.
-Features 1-3 are based on the fastText model.
+Features 1-3 are based on the fastText model6.
+Features 7-9 are used with all other features to rank candidates.
 This approach was applied for both "nouns" and "verbs" tracks.

 xeno This participant merged candidates extracted by several methods.
 Those methods included: Russian Wiktionary semantic graph (taxonomic relations, synonymy, antonymy); rule-based plain text definition parsing; rule-based plain text parsing with Hearst patterns on Russian Wikipedia from Panchenko et al. [2016] and Russian language corpus; graph-based analysis of the nearest neighbor list obtained from word2vec.
 The definitions were taken from Russian Wiktionary, Russian Wikipedia, Big English-Russian polytechnic dictionary and Efremova dictionary [Efremova, 2000].
 The above-mentioned methods were used for nouns.
 For verbs, the team used only the Russian Wiktionary semantic graph and rule-based plain text definition parsing.